gabrielcnunez/social-media-service/README.md

 You will implement this API from scratch, working from a series of endpoint specifications (found at the end of this document) to develop a mental model of the data.
 You will develop a suitable database schema and write Spring services and controllers to handle requests, perform validation and business logic, and to transform data between the API and database models.

+## Testing the API
+Included in this skeleton are 2 json files required to run the test suite for this final project.
+To run the tests you will need postman's newman CLI.
+To install newman run the command `npm install -g newman`.
+Once newman is installed you need to navigate to the folder containing the Assessment 1 Test Suite & Assessment 1 environment json files.
+Once there you can run the command `newman run "Assessment 1 Test Suite.postman_collection.json" -e "Assessment 1.postman_environment.json"`.
+When all tests are passing successfully you will pass 330 assertions and should see something similar to the following in your terminal:

 ## Reading these Requirements

 ### RESTful Endpoint Methods and URLs